swayne275/joke-web-server/README.md

 # joke-web-server
-This is a production-ready web service that returns a random Chuck Norris joke
+This is a web service that returns a random Chuck Norris joke.

 # Nerdy stuff
 The server works by combining two existing web services - a Chuck Norris jokes API anda random name generator API.
 It uses `icndb` to get the base form of a joke, and the `randomuser.me` name generator API.